-With experts predicting a tough winter due to cold and flu season and continued cases of COVID-19, it may be wise to plan an excursion for the warmer months coming next year.
 If you can set aside some amount of money each week or each month, you’ll have a chunk of cash available when it’s time to go.
 Can you earmark $50 a week for the next six months?
-If so, you could more than $1,000 to spend.
+If so, you could have more than $1,000 to spend.
 Consider setting up an automatic transfer from your checking account to a savings account on paydays to make it simpler.
 For example, you could save through the fall and winter months to pay for next summer’s vacation.
 Saving for a tangible goal is exciting; as your dollars add up, you can flip through magazines and guides to plan the perfect trip.

-Tip: Check the Better Business Bureau for recent complaints about travel companies and any financing partners before deciding to borrow this way.
+Tip: Check the Better Business Bureau for recent complaints about travel companies and any financing partners before deciding to purchase a book now pay later vacation.

-Need a travel loan?
-If you have good credit health, a personal loan could cost you less in interest than putting your vacation expenses on a credit card, or using third-party financing.
+A personal loan could cost you less in interest than putting your vacation expenses on a credit card or using third-party financing.
 Because it is an installment loan, a personal loan offers the predictability of a fixed rate with fixed repayment terms.
 Your rate won’t go up for the life of the loan and your repayment terms tell you exactly when you will finish paying off your loan.
 Having that consistent payment and those friendly terms can also help you create a budget so you have extra spending cash on the trip.
 This will all have the benefit of helping you keep your long-term finances healthy while getting to go on vacation in the short-term.

 Tip: Make sure you include your monthly payments in your budget so you can keep up with your loan.